x

 Also see Rock Star the Lahar

-Composite boulders eventually disappear, melting into great piles of different types of stones.
+Composite boulders eventually disappear, melting into great piles of different types of stones, then finally melting into the terrain.

 Composite Boulders high up the South Upper Truckee River.